 The GameBall Mouse is a trackball mouse designed specifically for gaming use.
 It has an ambidextrous shape that's well-suited for both left- and right-handed players, and its stationary design is especially good for players with limited mobility.
 The ergonomic supports feel comfortable, with a palm rest in the middle of the mouse for extra support.
-Performance-wise, it has a low click latency and a fixed polling rate of 1000Hz.
-It also has five preset CPI settings, which you can cycle through using a dedicated CPI button.
+It has a fixed polling rate of 1000Hz and five preset CPI settings, which you can cycle through using a dedicated CPI button.
+Unfortunately, its click latency is very high compared to most dedicated gaming mice.
 There's no companion software available, though GameBall suggests using third-party software to fine-tune settings like acceleration or button remapping.
 Unfortunately, some of its plastic components feel flimsy, and its scrolling feature lacks precision.

 The GameBall Mouse is a disappointing office mouse.
 Although it has a comfortable design suitable for long work days, its trackball design might take some time to get used to.
-It feels a bit flimsy, and its trackball feels loose in its housing.
-It also doesn't have any companion software available, so reprogramming buttons requires third-party software.
+It feels a bit flimsy, and it doesn't have any companion software available, so reprogramming buttons requires third-party software.
 While it has vertical and horizontal scrolling features, they don't feel very precise.

 The GameBall Mouse scores subpar for gaming, but this is mostly because of its heavy weight and unconventional design.
 However, once you get used to it, it's very comfortable to use.
-It has low click latency, a polling rate of 1000Hz, and a very consistent PixArt sensor.
-Unfortunately, you can't easily reprogram any of its buttons since it doesn't come with customization software, but you can use a third-party one if you want.
+It has a polling rate of 1000Hz but the click latency is significantly higher than most dedicated gaming mice, and you can't easily reprogram any of its buttons since it doesn't come with customization software.
+However, you can use a third-party one if you want.

 The GameBall has a simple, clean look with a matte black plastic body and a shiny, gray trackball.
 The middle click button and CPI button are both made of glossy black plastic, as is the scrolling trackpad around the trackball.
 There's one multi-color lighting zone located in the GameBall logo on the back, and you can cycle through seven colors using a button on the mouse.